 Are you miles away from the person you love right now?
-Is it starting to take its toll?
-Need some new ideas and tips for long distance relationships and ways to communicate long distance love?
+Are you navigating a long distance relationship?
+Is the distance starting to take its toll?
+Do you need some new ideas and tips for long distance relationships and new ways to communicate your long-distance love?

 There’s only so many quotes you can read about distance making the heart grow fonder until you’re like, okay but seriously ‘I miss you; how do we make this work?’

 Long distance relationships were hard before the pandemic struck but now it’s long distance love with no certainty about the future.
 People are forced apart from the people they love (I feel you) and it SUCKS.
 There’s nothing worse than being apart from the people you love by law, it’s weird even saying that out loud.
 Sometimes long distance is a necessary and healthy choice for two people that are pursuing their dreams, their careers and their lifestyle but even then, you always have the plan to come back together.
 It’s a choice.
 Right now times are tough, the choice has been taken away from us but love hasn’t been.

 There are so many things you can do to keep the spice in your long distance relationship, the magic in your conversation and the love in your hearts.

 In this post, I’ve put together loads of ideas for long distance relationships that need a little TLC.
 And all these ideas can be applied to any relationship, not just romantic ones, so if you’re working on a long distance friendship or family relationship, this is for you too!

 - Plan your next adventure together with these best romantic places to travel to

 - Show your partner, friends or family that you care with one of these cute ideas to show someone you love them